 And what a backdrop for one of the most stunning Romanesque churches in all of Umbria:

-Built on site of an early Christian cemetery – and before that, a pre-Roman necropolis – the church facade is lavishly decorated with some of the most outstanding sculptural work in the Romanesque style in all of the region of Umbria:
+A church had already been built here in the 5th-century on site of an early Christian cemetery – and before that, a pre-Roman necropolis.
+The 13th-century church facade is lavishly decorated with some of the most outstanding sculptural work in the Romanesque style in all of the region of Umbria:

-A previous church dedicated to St. Peter was probably built here as of the 5th-century, attributed to Bishop Achilleus of Spoleto, and it is said that the church housed a precious relic: a piece of one of the chains bounding St. Peter.
+The previous church of the 5th-centurry dedicated to St. Peter is attributed to Bishop Achilleus of Spoleto, and it is said that the church housed a precious relic: a piece of one of the chains bounding St. Peter which he brought to Spoleto from Rome.

 So Spoleto has its own version of the famous Roman church, San Pietro in Vincoli.